molgenis/ds-tidyverse-client/tests/testthat/_snaps/utils.md

     Condition
       Error:
-      ! `tidy_select` must only contain Tidyverse select functions x You have included the following unpermitted functions: filter and slice Search ?select for more information
+      ! `tidy_select` must only contain Tidyverse select functions x You have included the following unpermitted functions: filter, slice, and mutate Search ?select for more information

 # .check_variable_length blocks variables with value greater than than nfilter.string